starvagrant/toh/toh.markdown/arrival.md

 "Continue."
 Persephone eyed Creed curiously.

 "Captured in your youth by your uncle Hades, secreted away, your fate argued about by your mother, Demeter, and your father Zeus.
 A mother so enraged as to scourge the very earth she loved, and an uncle to persist in it this starvation for three years, as you yourself persisted.
-Those pomogrenate seeds you ate in all the stories...
+Those pomegranate seeds you ate in all the stories...
 I have never been able to resolve this to my satisfaction, were you really tricked into eating them, or did you eat them knowing the consequences?"

 "I ate them of my own free will," the Goddess declared.
 "I knew what it would mean.
 It would mean that, whatever I should make of my life, it would be mine.
 My husband, whatever his character, would be my choice.
 Hades, is the truest expression of what you call greed.
 He takes away from others so he may possess things solely for himself, in the fortress named so aptly after him.
-But if he saw in me merely a pretty girl and an obedient wife he was mistaken, for my life I have always kept mine, no matter how tempestous it always seems.
+But if he saw in me merely a pretty girl and an obedient wife he was mistaken, for my life I have always kept mine, no matter how tempestuous it always seems.

 "I believe you have most certainly got me off topic, but I believe I can tie back in.
 You too have a life for your own for the taking, if you work out how."
 Persephone returned to the mainline discussion.